soos3d/SpectraX/README.md

 ## What It Does

-QuickCast wraps [MediaMTX](https://github.com/bluenviron/mediamtx), a powerful RTSP/HLS server, with:
+SentriX wraps [MediaMTX](https://github.com/bluenviron/mediamtx), a powerful RTSP/HLS server, with:

 - **Unified Surveillance System** — Start streaming server and object detection with a single command
 - **Automatic credentials** — Randomly generated publisher/viewer passwords